 Ben joined Watsi on June 18th, 2014.
-Six years ago, Ben became the 220th member to automatically support a new Watsi patient every month.
-Since then, 5,780 more people have become monthly donors!
-Ben's most recent donation traveled 8,800 miles to support Eam, Eam is a mother of five from Cambodia, to fund sight-restoring cataract eye surgery.
+Seven years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ben's most recent donation traveled 8,600 miles to support Ar, a hardworking day-laborer from Thailand, to fund surgery to repair his broken arm.

 Ben has funded healthcare for 92 patients in 12 countries.